Please note that Tapas no longer supports Internet Explorer.

 With shaking hands, Franziska found the three yellow marbles Stefan had packed before he went into the cave that morning.

-Three marbles were nowhere near enough to defend themselves against the creatures that were now crawling towards them.
+Three marbles were nowhere near enough to defend themselves against the monsters that were now crawling towards them.
 And that was only the first wave.
-From the patch of dust flowers she saw more flowers opening, revealing a scale-covered ball inside.
+Behind the creatures, she saw more roses opening, revealing a scale-covered ball inside.
 The ball quickly unrolled and stretched out into an elongated creature similar to a large woodlouse, armored on the top and with some thirty pairs of pointy legs below.
 Black ocelli and sharp pincers were on the front end.
 It took the creatures only a second to detect their prey and start running towards them, with their many thin legs making a ticking noise on the concrete floor.

 The noise became faster and louder.
 Franzi screamed in terror.
 There were so many monstrous woodlice they covered the entire width of the road, and they were almost upon them when the upper wall of the tunnel imploded and several gigantic roots found their way inside, falling over the lice.